 Clinical testing and submission forms for the MDH Public Health Laboratory.

-- Coronavirus Disease 2019 (COVID-19) Specimen Guidance
+- Coronavirus Disease 2019 (COVID-19) Laboratory Guidance

 MDH Public Health Laboratory guidance and answers to frequently asked questions.

-- CDC: Interim Guidelines for Collecting, Handling, and Testing Clinical Specimens from Persons Under Investigation (PUIs) for Coronavirus Disease 2019 (COVID-19)
+- CDC: Interim Guidelines for Collecting, Handling, and Testing Clinical Specimens for COVID-19

 - CDC: Specimen Collection